wmmae/wmma_extension/README.md

 WMMA API does not have backward compatibility.
 Please specify an appropriate virtual architecture for real GPU when you use this library.
-For instance, a program which is compiled with `-arch=sm_70` does not work correctly on Ampare GPUs.
+For instance, a program which is compiled with `-arch=sm_70` does not work correctly on Ampere GPUs.

-## Required
+## Requirements
 - CUDA (9.2 or later)
 - C++ (17 or later)